-Designer Victor X Wang is currently studying at the Royal Academy of Fine Arts in Antwerp (BE) and set to complete his undergraduate degree this year.
-The V!!!!! brand was born in the summer of 2018, where “V” represents the designer’s English name “Victor”and the additional “!!!!!” convey strength.
-Those who wear V!!!!!, like the brand name itself, share a fearless self-confidence and the courage to constantly pursue themselves.
+Individuality and gender fluidity.
+Designer Victor Wang is a graduate of the Royal Academy of Fine Arts in Antwerp (BE).
+The brand was born in the summer of 2018, with an army that shares a fearless self-confidence and the courage to constantly pursue themselves.

 5. Yang Li

 Yang Li ( 李阳 in Chinese) is a fashion designer born in Beijing, based in London.
 He currently serves as the creative director of his eponymous label Yang Li.
 Li’s first collection “Zero Hour,” released in 2010, was shown through a short film in collaboration with filmmaker and photographer Scott Trindle.
 The film features articles of clothing being cut and repaired to varying degrees.
 Yang saw this as an act of “subtle rebellion”.

 Li is known for working with underground and cult musicians.
 For his AW17/18 collection, the designer partnered up with American singer-songwriter Michael Gira for a live performance to accompany his runway show at Palais de Tokyo in Paris.
 Other musical collaborations have thus far included Blixa Bargeld of Einstürzende Neubauten, Nick Cave and the Bad Seeds, Ramleh, KK Null and Pharmakon.

 The man is making some confrontationally fashionable noise.